-kneat.com's contracts with customers are typically three years in length plus renewal terms and include license subscriptions (Software as a Service ("SaaS")) or legacy on-premise upfront licenses plus maintenance fees and professional service fees.
-Kneat.com only sells SaaS licenses to new customers but it still retains a few legacy onpremise customers.
-It expects these remaining few on-premise customers to have switched to SaaS within the next 12 months.
+kneat.com's contracts with customers are typically three years in length plus renewal terms and include license subscriptions (Software as a Service ("SaaS")) or legacy on-premise upfront licenses plus maintenance fees and professional service fees. kneat.com only sells SaaS licenses to new customers.
+It expects the last remaining significant on-premise customer to transition to SaaS within the next 12 months.
 Once a new contract is signed, the deployment phase commences and typically takes four to six months for the new customer to go-live on the platform.
 However, the length of the deployment project will be specific to each customer's requirements.
 Some fees related to deployment and licenses may be collected up front, however Kneat's revenue recognition criteria is such that revenue is only recognized on completion of the deployment phase when control of these licenses and services are transferred to the customer.
-This results in a typical time lag of four to six months from the date of a new customer announcement to the date of initial revenue recognition.
-Kneat.com provides professional services to assist customers with the deployment of Kneat Gx, scaling the system to new processes and locations, and training users.
+This results in a typical time lag of four to six months from the date of a new customer announcement to the date of initial revenue recognition, kneat.com provides professional services to assist customers with the deployment of Kneat Gx, scaling the system to new processes and locations, and training users.
 The Company also has a strategy to work with partner companies with a view to enabling those partners to provide these professional services to Kneat customers.
 The Kneat Partner Program is a network of professional service providers, consultants, agencies, associations, companies, and technology firms that provide their clients with additional value by leveraging Kneat Gx.
 The program creates mutually beneficial partnerships that increase the availability and quality of Kneat related services and products.
-Currently, Kneat has relationships with 76 partner and service providers.
-Partners fall into different categories, from service providers requiring lower levels of support from Kneat to strategic partners involving a deeper and broader relationship requiring greater support from Kneat.
+Currently, Kneat has relationships with 77 partner and service providers.
+Partners fall into different categories, from service providers requiring low levels of support from Kneat to strategic partners involving a deeper and broader relationship requiring greater support from Kneat.